barryclark/jekyll-now/_drafts/2020-01-12-constexpr-hash-functions-fundamentals.md

 unsigned long constexpr djb2_xor(const std::string_view & str);
 ```

-The second problem is more interesting, because the thibgs a `constexpr` function body is allowed to contain is so limited that I can [cite](https://en.cppreference.com/w/cpp/language/constexpr) it here in its entirety:
+The second problem is more interesting, because the things a `constexpr` function body is allowed to contain are very few.
+So few, in fact, that I can [cite](https://en.cppreference.com/w/cpp/language/constexpr) them here entirely:

 > the function body must be either deleted or defaulted or contain only the following:
 > * null statements (plain semicolons)